ilabiad/Model_Generatif_Image_project/README.md

 The folder saved_models/contains the necessary models to be loaded

-The **demo** on how the code can be used to perform style transfer is in AdaIN.ipynb and Gatys.iypnb
+The **demo** on how the code can be used to perform style transfer is in Experiments.ipynb, AdaIN.ipynb and Gatys.iypnb

 A few content and style samples can be found in content/ and style/ folders